balajeetm/balajeetm.github.io/_posts/2017-03-18-pristine-logical-brain.markdown

 **Never**.
 It throws us off balance right away and we find it extremely hard to even ride a meter.<br>
 But [WTF](/blog/2017/02/13/welcome-aboard/) in it, why so?<br>

 This is because the dynamics completely changed.
 The pattern for the subconscious brain, basically didn't match.
 That's because the weight drastically changed and the feel of the vehicle is so very different now.
-The pre-determined response in map, doesn't fit the usecase and we struggle.<br>
+Remember, the feel, is a critical component in the Pristine Brain's pattern.
+Thus, the pre-determined response in the map, doesn't fit the usecase and we struggle.<br>
+**So what do we do?**<br>
-So what we do, we start focusing to attain balance, and when we focus, the conscious logical brain steps it and identifies the new forces acting on us.
+We start focusing to attain balance, and when we focus, the conscious logical brain steps it and identifies the new forces acting on us.
 We struggle a little but eventually hit the rhythm.
 This goes as feedback to the subconscious, and soon we master riding with people as well.

 <img src="/assets/2017-03-18/calvinbicycle.gif">